Business Relief Resources

 Not Ready to Reopen?
 Better Your Business From Home!

 If you find yourself with some unexpected downtime, you can still use this time wisely to learn and grow your business from the safety and comfort of your home computer.

-Today, our partner, Alaska Small Business Development Center (AK SBDC) decided to waive all fees for all on-demand and any new live webinars until the end of April!
+Our partner, Alaska Small Business Development Center (AK SBDC) decided to waive all fees for all on-demand and any new live webinars until the end of June!

 The following may prove especially helpful right now: